 installed at Piazza Municipio in 1900.)

-of a section (photo on right, below) of the original west
+of a section (photo on right, below) of the original

 blocks still lying where they were put in place four

 could tear up that street and tear down all the nearby

-buildings and dig down a few meters, you
+buildings and dig down a few meters, you would find the